hernantz/blog/content/mock-yourself-not-your-tests.md

         # ...
 ```

-If suddendly I decided to change the signature of the `withdraw()` method, to
+If suddenly I decided to change the signature of the `withdraw()` method, to
 charge the credit card with a specific currency, the mocked tests above would
 still pass successfully.
 They will not tell you anymore whether you have
 introduced a regression bug or not!